jfschwarz/substyle/README.md

 # substyle

 _substyle_ is a simple helper function for writing reusable React components that are stylable through both, CSS and inline styles.
-In its core, it is a simple mapping of the `style` and `className` prop values:
+In its core, it is nothing more than a simple mapping of the `style` and `className` prop values:

 ```javascript
 ({ style, className }, key) => ({